ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_s3/_index.md

 ---
-title: Use Amazon Simple Storage Service (S3) for your IoT applications running on Windows on Arm
+title: Use Amazon S3 for your IoT applications running Windows on Arm

 minutes_to_complete: 30